orbekk/master/README.md

 * Branch: master
 * Centralized network discovery: Enables network discovery on networks that don't support UDP broadcasts.
+* Master takeover: When the master dies, another client should take over.
+  This version does not recover inconsistent state.
+This version will not work on Android.

 ### 0.2
 * Tag: 0.2-new-main-screen